HorizonAILab/HorizonAILab.github.io/pages/1_homepage.md

 ### News and Events

 * 2023.06.21：One paper "Incomplete Multi-view Learning under Label Shift" accepted by _**IEEE Transactions on Image Processing**_.
-Congratulations to Ruidong Fan, Xiao Ouyang, Tingjin Luo and all coauthors.
+Congratulations to Ruidong Fan and all coauthors.

 * 2023.01.27：One paper "Absent Multi-view Semi-supervised Classification" accepted by _**IEEE Transactions on Cybernetics**_.
-Congratulations to Wenzhang Zhuge, Tingjin Luo and all coauthors.
+Congratulations to Wenzhang Zhuge and all coauthors.

 * 2022.08.09：One paper "Debiased Scene Graph Generation for Dual Imbalance Learning" accepted by _**IEEE Transactions on Pattern Analysis and Machine Intelligence**_.
 Congratulations to Hao Zhou and all coauthors.